 - First determine your Iodine saturation goal for your body.
 For most adults that number will be between 2,000 mg and 3,000 mg total Iodine storage in the body.
 You can multiply your body weight in pounds by 14.
 So, for a person who weighs 150 pounds, the total desired amount is 2,100 mg.

-- Next, determine your current saturation level with an Iodine Patch Test (this isn’t as scientific as an actual urine excretion measurement, so if you can afford to do that medical test with your doctor, that will be more accurate).
+- Next, determine your current saturation level with an Iodine Patch Test (this isn’t as scientific as an actual urine excretion measurement, so if you can afford to do that medical test with your doctor, you will have a more accurate measurement).
 If the Iodine stain (patch) takes 8 hours to disappear, your saturation is calculated by dividing those hours by 48, i.e. 8/48 = 17 percent.
 That means you would be 83 percent deficient in Iodine.
-So, now multiply .83 * 2,100.
+So, now multiply .83 * 2,100 (our example goal).
 The result is 1,743 mg.
 That’s how much Iodine needs to be added to the body in this example.
 (If you have the medical test done, you will be getting a similar percentage deficiency.)

 - Next, keep in mind that your body loses about 1 mg per day of Iodine in the normal course of living.
 So, if you want to bring your Iodine storage level (or saturation) up to 100% in six months time, you will need to add 183 to 1,743 (=1,926).
 The 183 is to replace the 1 mg loss per day during those six months.